nakel-ola/chappy/README.md

 ## How to Contribute

-We welcome contributions from the open-source community to help with the migration of Rentalog's tech stack to React.js and Next.js.
+We welcome contributions from the open-source community to help with the development od dashify.
 Here's how you can contribute:

 1. Fork the repository by clicking the "Fork" button in the upper right corner of this page.
 2. Clone your forked repository to your local machine: